arpitms404/Aristo-weaves/BACKEND_DOCUMENTATION.md

-# Exora Rug E-commerce Backend System Documentation
+# Aristo Weaves and Art E-commerce Backend System Documentation

 ## Overview

-The Exora Rug e-commerce website is now fully integrated with a Supabase backend database system.
+The Aristo Weaves and Art e-commerce website is now fully integrated with a Supabase backend database system.
 This document provides a comprehensive overview of the backend architecture, database schema, API layer, and integration points.

 ## Technology Stack